Introduction

 After registration, note down the Application ID of the newly created application.
 Example Application ID: 978733fb-ddc2-463a-8f21-1b003a399f3d

-Step 3: Configure External Authentication Method in Azure AD
+Step 3: Configure External Authentication Method in Microsoft Entra ID

 Navigate to Default Directory > Security > Manage > Authentication Methods